By Norman Manzon

 Dr. S. Lewis Johnson, whose credentials are noted above: "In spite of overwhelming evidence to the contrary, there remains persistent support for the contention that the term Israel may refer properly to Gentile believers in the present age. . . ."8

 May "Israel" be used poetically of the church in the writing of a song, the fashioning of a colorful sermon, or the like, as has often been the case?
 Linguistically, anything may be used metaphorically for anything else.
-Someone may refer to me as a tube of toothpaste: Squeeze me hard enough, and everything that's inside will come out.
-But when one is dealing with biblical terminology, one must be extremely careful to not inadvertently undermine Bible truth.
-Speaking of the church as Israel will do exactly that.
+Someone may refer to me as a tube of toothpaste: squeeze me hard enough, and everything that's inside will come out.
+But when one is dealing with biblical terminology, he or she must be extremely careful to not inadvertently undermine Bible truth.
+Speaking or singing of the church as Israel will do exactly that.

 Retain the standard of sound words which you have heard from me,